Keepsake

 Family-First Design

 Keepsake brings everyone together with real-time collaboration, while StoryWorth limits each project to a single storyteller.
+The whole family can contribute to the same book.

 Email